 After Below Deck you went on to create Ajna, a yoga restaurant of sorts, how did that come about, and what is happening with it now?

 Ajna was the universe showing me an opportunity and me having the courage to jump in head first and go for it.
 I built Ajna from the ground up.
 It is my first brainchild!
 It is a brunch cafe, coffee shop, and outdoor yoga studio in Sri Lanka.
 Unfortunately, this season we will not be able to open due to the COVID situation.

 Learn more her amazing business venture in Sri Lanka, Ajna.

-And sign up to her training school for superyacht crew if you think you have what it takes
+Sign up for her training school for superyacht crew